ibm-cloud-architecture/refarch-eda/docs/design-patterns/cqrs.md

 Some challenges to always consider:

-* How to support event version management?
+* How to support event structure version management?
 * How much data to keep in the event store (history)?
-* How to adopt data duplication which results to eventual data consistency.
+* How to adopt data duplication which results to eventual data consistency?.

 The CQRS pattern was introduced by [Greg Young](https://www.youtube.com/watch?v=JHGkaShoyNs), and described in [Martin Fowler's work on microservices.](https://martinfowler.com/bliki/CQRS.html)